hongjinqiu/nanhu-print-java/README.md

 # What is nanhu-print-java

-nanhu-print-java is a pdf generation framework implemented in java language.
+nanhu-print-java is a xml to pdf generation framework implemented in java language.

 Users can configure a file in xml format and prepare the json data format they want to print.